andri/fluidable/README.md

 # Fluidable is a standalone, lightweight, flexible CSS grid system

-fluidable.less includes everything you need.
+fluidable.less includes everything.
+Use standalone with your custom CSS, reset styles and mix-ins.

 If anyone is interested, it could be ported to other compiled languages with a breeze.

 ## Docs